The Twelve Caesars: Julius Caesar

-Suetonius begins this section with Caesar's father's death when he himself was aged sixteen.
-Suetonius then narrates that period describing Caesar's disengagement with a wealthy girl called Cossutia, engagement with Cornelia during the civic strife.
-He also narrated Caesar's conquests, especially in Gaul, and his Civil War against Pompey the Great.
-Several times Suetonius quotes Caesar.
-Suetonius includes Caesar's famous decree, "Veni, vidi, vici" (I came, I saw, I conquered).
-In discussing Caesar's war against Pompey the Great, Suetonius quotes Caesar during a battle that he nearly lost, "That man [Pompey] does not know how to win a war."
+Suetonius begins this section with the death of Caesar's father, when Caesar himself was sixteen years old.
+Suetonius describes Caesar's relationship with a wealthy woman named Cossutia at this time, and then recounts his engagement to Cornelia during the civic strife.
+He also relates Caesar's military conquests, especially those in Gaul, and his Civil War against Pompey the Great.
+To characterize Caesar during the war, Suetonius quotes him in a battle that he nearly lost: "That man [Pompey] does not know how to win a war".
+Suetonius also includes one of Caesar's most famous decrees, "Veni, vidi, vici" (I came, I saw, I conquered).

-Suetonius describes an incident that would become one of the most memorable of the entire book.
-As a young man, Caesar was captured by pirates in the Mediterranean Sea.
-Amused at the lowness of the initial ransom they sought to ask for him, Caesar insisted that they raise his price to 50 talents, and promised that one day he would find them and crucify them (this was the standard punishment for piracy during this time).
+One memorable incident that Suetonius describes is when a young Caesar was captured by pirates in the Mediterranean Sea.
+Caesar amusedly insisted that the initial ransom they sought in return for his life was too low, and he ordered the pirates to raise the price to 50 talents.
 He spent the remainder of his time in captivity addressing them as subordinates, participating in their games and exercises, and forcing them to listen to his speeches and poetry.
-After being released a little more than a month later, following the payment of the ransom of 50 talents, Caesar shortly raised an army entirely on his own (despite holding no command or public office), captured the pirates, and crucified them, recovering the 50 talents.
+He also promised that upon being freed, he would one day find the pirates and crucify them, a standard punishment for piracy during this time.
+He was released after about one month of captivity following the ransom payment of 50 talents.
+Caesar, despite holding no command or public office, quickly managed to raise an army entirely on his own, capture the pirates, and crucify them.
+He additionally recovered the 50 talents.

-It is from Suetonius that we first learn of another incident during the life of Julius Caesar.
-While serving as quaestor in Hispania, Caesar once visited a statue of Alexander the Great.
+Suetonius also tells us that while serving as quaestor in Hispania, Caesar once visited a statue of Alexander the Great.
 Upon viewing this statue, Suetonius reports that Caesar fell to his knees, weeping.
 When asked what was wrong, Caesar sighed, and said that by the time Alexander was his (Caesar's) age, he had conquered the whole world.

 Suetonius describes Caesar's gift at winning the loyalty and admiration of his soldiers.
 Suetonius mentions that Caesar commonly referred to them as "comrades" instead of "soldiers."
-When one of Caesar's legions took heavy losses in a battle, Caesar vowed not to trim his beard or hair until he had avenged the deaths of his soldiers.
-Suetonius describes an incident during a naval battle.
-One of Caesar's soldiers had his hand cut off.
-Despite the injury, this soldier still managed to board an enemy ship and subdue its crew.
+When one of Caesar's legions took heavy losses in a battle, Caesar vowed not to trim his beard or hair until he had avenged the deaths of his men.
+Suetonius, demonstrating the men's loyalty and dedication in turn to Caesar, notes that one of Caesar's soldiers, despite having his hand cut off, still managed to board an enemy ship and subdue its crew.

 Suetonius mentions Caesar's famous crossing of the Rubicon (the border between Italy and Cisalpine Gaul), on his way to Rome to start a Civil War against Pompey and ultimately seize power.